 The deal is 48 days old.
 The Days Open pipeline quality metric alone might make me doubtful about the close date of this month if our average sales cycle is 90 days.
 On the other hand, it’s for an existing customer, so a shorter sales cycle is a reasonable possibility.

 The opportunity hasn’t slipped from one month to another.
 It was updated to Negotiation 4 days ago.
 If I look at the opportunity itself, are there planned actions that will expedite the negotiation?
 As the sales manager, do I know our trading history with High Hill Estates?
-Does previous experience and my knowledge of the context of the deal make me confident in the close date?
+Based on previous experience and my knowledge of the context of the deal, am I confident in the close date?

 Install the pipeline quality metrics

 The dashboard also contains 15 other components that allow managers to track the size, trend, and quality of their sales pipeline.
 Together they give tremendous visibility of the funnel and sales performance.